Cookies on this website

 Researcher

-I currently supervise postgraduate students in the MSc in Applied Digital Health.
+I supervise students on the DPhil in Evidence-Based Health Care and MSc in Applied Digital Health programmes.
 I am a tutor for the Meta-Analysis module and the Big Data Epidemiology module in MSc degree programs.
+I am keen to hear from prospective students interested in pursuing a DPhil at the intersection of infectious diseases, primary care research, and medical AI.

 Prior to joining the University of Oxford, I completed my PhD in pharmacoepidemiology at the University of Manchester, focusing on the safety of gabapentinoids in patients with chronic non-cancer pain in primary care.
 I earned a Master's degree in Clinical Pharmacy from Peking University, specialising in endocrinology, and a Bachelor's degree in Pharmaceutical Science from Sun Yat-Sen University.